 There are various universities and colleges across the world that offer master’s degree courses in Human Resource Management.
 Moreover, you can also choose from a wide range of options for an MBA program like online/distance learning courses, full-time or part-time MBA programs:

 - University of California Berkeley

 - Vanderbilt University

 Must-Read – MBA CET (MAH CET) Syllabus in Detail

-MBA in HR is a specialization that ventures into the art of employee-organization relations.
-Before choosing a good MBA in HR college, a lot of factors should be taken into consideration such as course curriculum, acknowledgment of the degree, program fee, etc. Here is a list of the Top MBA HR Colleges in India that have been consistently delivering the best specialists in the business:
+MBA in Human Resource is a specialization that ventures into the art of employee-organization relations.
+Before choosing a good MBA in HR college, a lot of factors should be taken into consideration such as course curriculum, acknowledgement of the degree, program fee, etc. Here is a list of the Top MBA HR Colleges in India that have been consistently delivering the best specialists in the business: